doivglser/mindevenviro-fanciful/README.md

 # dev-shell-enviro

-Deployment environment for Debian 9 GNU/Linux Stretch, in a minimal desktop with antivirus and a NIDS.
+Deployment environment for Debian 9 GNU/Linux Stretch, in a minimal desktop with antivirus and NIDS.

 ° For Debian GNU/Linux.